GoogleChrome/developer.chrome.com/site/en/blog/deps-rems-95/index.md

 command line.
 Since Chrome 88, it was only available through a deprecation trial and is now disabled.

-## Support for URLs with non-IPv4 Hostnames Ending in Numbers
+## Support for URLs with non-IPv4 hostnames ending in numbers

 Most hostnames that aren't valid IPv4 addresses, but end in numbers are treated as valid, and looked up via DNS (e.g., `http://foo.127.1/`).
 Per the Public